 - CW 433 Advanced Fiction

 - CW 407 Lyric Essay or CW 450A The Personal Essay

 Majors must take FIVE literature courses that meet the distribution requirement below.
+At least two LI courses must be 300 level or higher, and at least three courses must be taken at Eckerd College.
 The categories are determined by the literature discipline and published in the college catalogue:

 - TWO courses in American literature